2020 Election Odds: Joe Biden Now Big Betting Favorite over Donald Trump

-Biden Favorite to win Democratic Nomination After Sanders Drops Out, Hillary Clinton Rises
+Biden Favorite to win Democratic Nomination, Hillary Clinton Odds Rise

 Entering Super Tuesday, Joe Biden was the favorite for the Democratic Nomination across many offshore and overseas sports betting operators.
 After Super Tuesday, his odds skyrocketed.
 Biden had as high as an 88% chance to win the nomination at BetFair after Super Tuesday, and those odds increased after the March 10th primaries.
 Since the March 17th primaries, Biden has continued to close the gap, and Hillary Clinton remains ahead of Bernie Sanders.
 With Bernie Sanders dropping out of the race, the presumptive winner is Joe Biden, but odds include other candidates, despite this.